 Detect threats out-of-the-box

 After you've set up Microsoft Sentinel to collect data from all over your organization, you'll need to dig through all that data to detect security threats to your environment.
-But don't worry—Microsoft Sentinel provides out-of-the-box, built-in templates to help you create threat detection rules to do all that work for you.
+But don't worry—Microsoft Sentinel provides templates to help you create threat detection rules to do all that work for you.
 These rules are known as analytics rules.

 Microsoft's team of security experts and analysts designed these analytics rule templates based on known threats, common attack vectors, and suspicious activity escalation chains.
 Rules created from these templates automatically search across your environment for any activity that looks suspicious.
 Many of the templates can be customized to search for activities, or filter them out, according to your needs.
 The alerts generated by these rules create incidents that you can assign and investigate in your environment.

-This article helps you understand how to detect threats with Microsoft Sentinel:
+This article helps you understand how to detect threats with Microsoft Sentinel.

 |Microsoft security||Microsoft security templates automatically create Microsoft Sentinel incidents from the alerts generated in other Microsoft security solutions, in real time.
 You can use Microsoft security rules as a template to create new rules with similar logic.